databrickslabs/ucx/README.md

 ##### Step 2: Create Catalogs and Schemas

-Create Uniyt Catalog [catalogs](https://learn.microsoft.com/en-us/azure/databricks/catalogs/) and [schemas](https://learn.microsoft.com/en-us/azure/databricks/schemas/) to organize the destination tables and views in by running the
+Create Unity Catalog [catalogs](https://learn.microsoft.com/en-us/azure/databricks/catalogs/) and [schemas](https://learn.microsoft.com/en-us/azure/databricks/schemas/) to organize the destination tables and views in by running the
 [`create-catalogs-schemas` command](#create-catalogs-schemas-command).
 The command creates the UC catalogs and